IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_secondary_zone.html.markdown

 ## Example Usage

-In the following example, you can create a VPX load balancer:
+In the following example, you can create a DNS Secondary Zone:

 ```hcl
 resource "ibm_dns_secondary" "dns-secondary-zone-1" {